 “When we got married, we joked about how we’d move back to Henderson someday!
 But never in my wildest imagination did I really think it might happen,” said Jeremy.
 After graduating from UNO, Sidney began working for Resource Insurance Consultants as a senior data gatherer/customer support specialist.
 They easily settled into living in Omaha enjoying trying out new restaurants, coffee shops and nearby shopping after their marriage in 2018.
 Things started to change for them soon after their first child was born.

-“After having Jeriah, and looking at our overall goals, savings, and what we wanted for our family–we realized it would be more beneficial to be in Henderson where we would have more family support,” said Jeremy.
+“After having Jeriah, and looking at our overall goals, savings which may be similar to those premium bonds for children, and what we wanted for our family–we realized it would be more beneficial to be in Henderson where we would have more family support,” said Jeremy.

 Another driving factor was the high cost of daycare in Omaha making it less cost-effective if they both worked.
 In Omaha, if they needed backup daycare options, they were limited because Jeremy’s mother worked full time, but in Henderson, they had several more options with the availability of Sidney’s extended family.

 Jeremy had started in the real estate business just when COVID-19 hit so he was looking to find another job with more financial consistency.
 After their second child was born, he found a customer support job with Typeform, a software company headquartered in Barcelona, Spain, where he could work remotely.
 He realized being able to work from home would give them more flexibility in raising their children too.